SKTeamLab/esm-msr/README.md

 **Environment & Paths:**
 * **Base Repo Dir:** Browse to the root of your cloned `esm-msr` folder. *Note: Setting this automatically populates the Python Env and Output CSV fields if they are currently empty.
 If you followed the instructions, the paths should be correct.*
-* **Python Env:** The environment used to run inference. *Note: if you used a conda environment, replace the path with just the name e.g. `msr_venv`.*
+* **Python Env:** The environment used to run inference. *WARNING: if you used a conda environment, replace the path with just the name e.g. `msr_venv`.*
 * **Output CSV:** Where the resulting predictions will be saved.

-**Model Weights Source:**
-Choose between downloading weights directly via a **HuggingFace Token** (requires internet) or using a local offline folder via **Base Model Location**, which you should have setup previously.
-If you logged in via `huggingface-cli`, you can leave both boxes blank.
+* **ESM3 Weights Location:** If you want to use locally stored weights, enter the location here.

 **Compute Environment & Model Configuration Files:**
 * **Compute Device & Batch Size:** Select your hardware (`cuda`, `mps`, `cpu`) and batch size.
 Lower the batch size if you encounter CUDA Out-Of-Memory (OOM) errors.
 Use `cpu` unless you configured CUDA during setup and have an Nvidia GPU.
-* **Checkpoint (.ckpt):** Select the trained LoRA checkpoint, for example the one stored in LoRA_models/esm-msr-small in this repo.
+* **Checkpoint (.ckpt/.safetensors):** Select the trained LoRA checkpoint, for example the one stored in LoRA_models/esm-msr-small in this repo, or any of the checkpoints available from our HuggingFace page.
-* **LoRA Config (JSON/YAML):** *Auto-populating.* When you use the "Browse" button to select a Checkpoint, the GUI will automatically assume the configuration file is named `hparams.yaml` and is located in the same parent directory.
+* **LoRA Config (JSON/YAML):**  When you use the "Browse" button to select a Checkpoint, the GUI will automatically assume the configuration file is named `hparams.yaml` and is located in the same parent directory.
 It will warn you in red text if either file is missing or contains a dangling path reference.
 Architectural parameters (adapter mode, lora mode, rank, alpha) are automatically parsed from this file during inference.

 ### 2. Screening Config

-This tab defines exactly which mutations will be evaluated on your structure.
+This section defines exactly which mutations will be evaluated on your structure.

 **Target Selection:**
 Select which open ChimeraX model and specific chain you want to predict on.